joethorley/DFOsamplestats/README.md

 #> 2 2     0.0075 15598   125
 ```

-Finally `DFOsamplestats` provides a function to perform a full power
+`DFOsamplestats` also provides a function to perform a full power
 analysis.

 ``` r